Bootstrap

 Answer:

-2. What are the features of Bootstrap?
+2. What are the main features of Bootstrap?

 Answer: